mdubied/soccat/README.md

 It provides the codebase required to reproduce the results reported in the paper.
 The pipeline detects mentions of social groups in French and German newspaper sentences using transformer-based NLP models.
 It has two stages:

 1. **Step 1 — Mention detection.** A binary classifier (fine-tuned mDeBERTa) predicts whether a sentence mentions any social group.
 2. **Step 2 — Category classification.** For sentences flagged in step 1, eight per-category NLI classifiers predict which specific social groups are mentioned.
-The taxonomy covers 57 labels across 8 categories.
+The taxonomy covers 57 categories (labels) across 8 broad classes.

 All fine-tuned models are publicly available at https://huggingface.co/selsar.